 Deduct the home mortgage interest and points reported to you on Form 1098 on Schedule A (Form 1040), line 10.
 If you paid more deductible interest to the financial institution than the amount shown on Form 1098, show the larger deductible amount on line 10.
-Attach a statement explaining the difference and print "See attached" next to line 10.
+Attach a statement to your paper return explaining the difference and print "See attached" next to line 10.